scheme-requests-for-implementation/srfi-126/srfi-126.md

 exhausted.
 Three values are returned: the key and value of the matching association or two unspecified values if none matched, and a Boolean indicating whether any association matched.

-- `(hashtable-key-list hashtable)` (procedure)

-Returns a list of all keys in `hashtable`.
-The order of the list is unspecified.

-- `(hashtable-value-list hashtable)` (procedure)

-Returns a list of all values in `hashtable`.
-The order of the list is unspecified, and is not guaranteed to match the order of keys in the result of `hashtable-key-list`.

-- `(hashtable-entry-lists hashtable)` (procedure)

-Returns two values, a list of the keys in `hashtable`, and a list of the corresponding values.

-*Rationale:* Returning the keys and values as lists allows for using typical list processing idioms such as filtering and partitioning on the results.
-Additionally, these operations may be implemented more efficiently than their straightforward imitations using their vector-returning counterparts and `vector->list`.

 ### Inspection